-Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first sports injury clinics in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Knee Pain.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first sports injury clinics in New York to offer Platelet Rich Plasma (PRP) Injections and Stem Cell Therapy for patients suffering from Knee Pain.
 We provide effective Lateral Collateral Ligament injury treatment.
 Our facility equipped with the most advanced, cutting edge equipment to treat knee pain.

 Lateral Collateral Ligament Injury